brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 ![updateMaster](img/updateMaster2.jpg)

+Click the __"Run"__ button and view the results.
 Browse for the new master document in the collection explorer of your atlas cluster.

 ![end](../../Stitch/tools/img/section-end.png)